jinkijack/jinkijack/README.md

-## Hello there 👋, Im not General Kenobi, but welcome to my Github profile
+## Hello there 👋, Im not General Kenobi, but welcome to my Github profile!

-### My name is Tiago and my nickname is jinkijack
+> ### My name is Tiago and my nickname is jinkijack.

-#### Here some of the technologies I'm currently working with:
+> - #### Here some of the technologies I'm currently working with:

 <div>
 <a href="https://github.com/seu-usuário-aqui">